Dunedin Sustainable Living Info

 This inspired eight week course will help you support your chosen actions towards waste-free sustainable living; meet like-minded people in your community; and learn and share planet-friendly tips specific to Dunedin.

-The next local course will be held at St.John Church 92 Beach Street, Waikouaiti on Thursday evenings from 2 May through into June.
+The current local course started at St.John Church 92 Beach Street, Waikouaiti on Thursday evenings from 2 May through into June.
 Interesting two-hour evening sessions with a new topic each week.
-Facilitator Jennie Upton.
-Enquiries: firstname.lastname@example.org
+The next Dunedin course is an intensive weekend 5-16 June in the central city.
+Enquiries to the facilitator, Jennie Upton: firstname.lastname@example.org

 Thanks to Council membership of the Trust, you can download free learning guides from this website to use in community, workplace or neighbourhood groups, or to support an evening class if you are a tutor or host.
 Simply register once at this site to get an access password emailed to you.